qudlaty/BloodAndBullets/docs/CONVENTIONS.md

 # Code conventions for Blood and Bulllets project.

 1. No default export.
-All exports are named, and all imports are pointing to the exported values by their original names.
+All exports are named, and all imports are pointing to the exported values by their original names
+   - This prevents importing the default and giving it a misleading name.